Club Membership and Contact Update

 Who can join?

-Any group of First Nations parents can register with the First Nations Parents Club.
-For example, local Clubs may include a group of parents from a particular First Nations community, First Nations parents associated with a specific school (either First Nations school, public school or independent school), parents who are enrolled in a First Nations controlled adult education program, First Nations parents who live in a particular town or city … Any group of First Nations parents is welcome to join!
+Any group of First Nations parents based in British Columbia can register with the First Nations Parents Club.
+For example, local Clubs may include a group of parents from a particular First Nations community, First Nations parents associated with a specific school (either First Nations school, public school or independent school), parents who are enrolled in a First Nations controlled adult education program, First Nations parents who live in a particular town or city.

 How can we join?